 The human touch is an amazing thing.
-The connection that you share with another person simply by the act of touch can often bring them relief.
-Most patients at the end of their life are not in a position to get a traditional massage like you would find in a spa or chiropractor’s office.
+A simple touch establishes a connection between two people which can create safety, comfort, peace, and can often bring them relief from pain.
+Most patients at the end of their life are not in a position to get a traditional massage like what you would find in a spa or chiropractor’s office.

-The need for a full-body massage or deep tissue work is often unnecessary and sometimes unwanted at the end of life.

-But someone holding a hand, stroking an arm or rubbing a foot can have a powerful effect on both the physiological and psychological state of the patient.
-The simple act of touching can ease some of their discomfort.
-More and more studies are showing that massage can in fact, lessen the pain that a person might be experiencing.
+The need for a full-body massage or deep tissue work is often unnecessary and sometimes unwanted, even uncomfortable and detrimental, at the end of life.
+However, someone holding a hand, stroking an arm or rubbing a foot can have a powerful beneficial effect on both the physiological and psychological state of the patient.
+The simple act of touching can ease some of their discomforts.
+Multiple studies show that massage can, in fact, lessen the pain that a person might be experiencing.